John "Weenie" Wilson: Early life

 Wilson graduated from Richland Center High School in Richland Center, Wisconsin in 1933.
 He helped lead his basketball team to the 1933 WIAA State Basketball Tournament (WFCA).
 Wilson played football at the University of Wisconsin from 1933 to 1935.
 He became a starter as a halfback in 1935.
 Wilson was a "nationally ranked punter and also returned a punt for one of the longest returns of that era."
-John was also an accomplished baseball player and played one season of minor league ball for the Williamson Colts in 1937 prior to returning to his football career.
+Wilson was also an accomplished baseball player and played one season of minor league ball for the Williamson Colts in 1937 prior to returning to his football career.
 He "joined the Green Bay Packers in 1938," but decided to join and serve "in the U.S. Navy during WWII" from 1939 to 1943.
 After his honorable discharge, John "entered Spring Training with the St. Louis Cardinals baseball team (WFCA)."
-John "Weenie" Wilson received his physical education degree in 1944 from the University of Dubuque.
+Wilson received his physical education degree in 1944 from the University of Dubuque.